Alhucemas landing: Siege of Kudia Tahar

-Abd-el-Krim had received forehand information of the landings, since Spanish preparations at Ceuta and Melilla were quite publicised.
+Abd el-Krim had received forehand information of the landings, since Spanish preparations at Ceuta and Melilla were quite publicised.
 He then tried to deal a spectacular blow to the Spanish defenses around Tetouan, the protectorate's capital, where he sent his second-in-command, former Raisuli supporter Ahmed-el-Heriro.
 The plan consisted in breaking the Estella Line in the mountain range just south of Tetouan, opening the door to the conquest of the city.
-The most advanced outpost in that region was the stronghold of Kudia Tahar, defended by Aragonese and Catalan troops and supported by a battery of 75 mm mountain guns.
+The most advanced outpost in that region was the stronghold of Kudia Tahar, just 6 km south of the Martil river, defended by Aragonese and Catalan troops and supported by a battery of 75 mm mountain guns.
 The assault began on 3 September 1925, and Kudia Tahar came under siege.
-The Rifian offensive forced Primo de Rivera to sent back to Ceuta Legion and Regulares forces from Alhucemas.
-This troops, supported by 16 Breguet XIXs planes, relieved the Spanish position on 13 September.
+The Rifian offensive forced Primo de Rivera to send back to Ceuta Legion and Regulares forces from Alhucemas.
+These troops, supported by 16 Breguet XIXs planes, relieved the Spanish position on 13 September.
 Rifian forces were beaten back with heavy casualties.

 Fleet diversionary operations

-In order to deceive Abd-el-Krim on the real landing point, both convoys shelled Rifian coastal redoubts; the Ceuta flotilla attacked Oued Laou, mounting a diversionary amphibious operation, while the Melilla flotilla, supported by French warships, feinted a landing in Sidi Dris, both of them on 6 September.
+In order to deceive Abd el-Krim on the real landing point, both convoys shelled Rifian coastal redoubts; the Ceuta flotilla attacked Oued Laou, mounting a diversionary amphibious operation, while the Melilla flotilla, supported by French warships, feinted a landing in Sidi Dris, both of them on 6 September.
 The diversionary missions were repeated on 29 September on Ras Afraou and Sidi Dris, in support of the Spanish breakout from the landing area.